 Children of married parents are usually living above the poverty line, tend to have higher GPA, and are more emotionally stable with fewer behavioral problems.
 Unfortunately, research suggests the same cannot be said of children of co-habitating parents.

 And, children in healthy, loving homes with married, biological parents can learn to navigate relationships and aim to have a successful marriage for themselves.

-Arguably, if you’re planning to have children, these studies offer plenty of logic as to why marriage is important to raising children.
+Arguably, if you’re planning to have children, these studies offer plenty of logic for the importance of marriage in raising children.

 Domestic Violence and Abuse

 In an article, Marriage: Still the Safest Place for Women and Children, the author analyzes data from the National Crime Victim Survey (NCVS).
 In this article, it explains that single mothers are more likely to experience domestic violence and violent crimes at the hands of boyfriends, domestic partners, or intimate aquantainces than are mothers who were married when they had children.

 Children of divorced or never-married mothers are six to 30 times more likely to suffer from serious child abuse than are children raised by both biological parents in marriage.2

 Have you ever considered the effects of family structure on crime?

 In the article (linked above in the question), there’s interesting statistics and nice readable graphs that suggest in-tact marriages serve as a stable household with fewer arrests than from broken homes (or fatherless families).